 Mistake #1: Not Doing Enough Research

-One of the biggest mistakes I made when starting out in Magic card investing was not doing enough research.
+One of the biggest mistakes I made when I started investing in MTG was not doing enough research.
 I would see a card that looked cool or had a high price tag, and I would buy it without doing my homework.

 This led to me overpaying for cards that weren’t worth as much as I thought they were.
 Or even worse, sometimes the values of those cards would plummet soon after buying.
 Wrong place at the wrong time!